Question: Will UHON 3008 be accepted as a substitute for my major research methods course?

 Answer: Usually students begin to be able to identify their thesis topic in their research methods course.
 At a minimum, students should have a general topic for their thesis and should have identified a faculty member from their major to serve as their thesis committee chair at least two semesters (one year) before their expected graduation.

 Answer: There are designated advisors in each major area within the College of Business & Technology.
-See the following URL: http://www.etsu.edu/cbat/students/advising.aspx
+For a complete list of college advisors, see http://www.etsu.edu/cbat/students/advising.aspx

 Question: If I need a course "enhanced" for the HID program, how do I get it approved?

 Answer: You will need to see the CBAT HID Director and have the approval form completed.

 Question: Do I need to be IRB certified to work on my thesis?

 Answer: All students who perform any research regarding human subjects must take the online IRB training and submit the appropriate forms.
 It is the responsibility of your Thesis Committee Chair to ensure IRB compliance.
 For more information on the IRB, see the following URL: http://www.etsu.edu/irb/

 Question: Do I have to submit my thesis electronically?